matrix-org/sygnal/README.rst

   to contain the 'Server key', which can be acquired from Firebase Console at:
   ``https://console.firebase.google.com/project/<PROJECT NAME>/settings/cloudmessaging/``
-  Please note that the legacy key 'gcm' can be used here in place of fcm, however, both keys refer to Firebase Cloud Messaging and the gcm key will soon be depreciated and dropped in future releases.
+  Please note that the legacy key 'gcm' can be used here in place of fcm, however, both keys refer to Firebase Cloud Messaging.
+The gcm key is deprecated and will be dropped in future releases.

 Using an HTTP Proxy for outbound traffic